Our Mission

 founder

-He has served as Curator of the Leiden Pilgrim Documents Center of the Leiden Municipal Archives (1980-1985), Chief Curator of Plimoth Plantation (1986-1991), visiting curator of manuscripts, Pilgrim Hall Museum (1994-1996).
+He served as Curator of the Leiden Pilgrim Documents Center of the Leiden Municipal Archives (1980-1985), Chief Curator of Plimoth Plantation (1986-1991), visiting curator of manuscripts, Pilgrim Hall Museum (1994-1996).
 His research on the cultural history of Leiden in the 15th and 16th centuries was supported by grants from The Netherlands Organization for Pure Scientific Research, Z.W.O. and from the Rijksuniversiteit Leiden (1972-1977).
 He was Visiting Distinguished Professor of Art History at the Arizona Center for Medieval and Renaissance Studies in 1986.
 He founded the Leiden American Pilgrim Museum in 1997.

-Bangs has published eighteen books and many articles about the Pilgrims.
+Bangs published eighteen books and many articles about the Pilgrims.
 They are presented in the Historical Research part of this site.

 He has also published a variety of books and articles on Dutch art and architecture, and Dutch and American history.
 His books on non-Pilgrim topics include: